ashrafabuareesh/Prediction-_of-Product-Sales/README.md

    - RMSE: 1,061.272

 - The Final Model Chosen was a Random Forest Regressor Model with the n_estimators tuned to 150.
+- For the testing set on the model, 59.2% of the variance in y was explained by x.
 - The Mean Absolute Error was off by about $738.078.
 - The Root Mean Squared Error had a calculation of $1,061.272.
+- The Mean Absolute Error was off by about $738.078.

+ Overall, these metrics provide insights into the performance of the tuned Random Forest Regressor model.
+An R^2 of 0.592 suggests that the model explains a moderate amount of the variability in sales prices, while the MAE, MSE, and RMSE provide measures of the average errors made by the model in predicting sales prices.

+# Recommendations :
+ - Feature Engineering: Explore additional features or transform existing features to better capture the underlying patterns in the data.
+ - Additional Data: Consider gathering additional relevant data that may further enhance the model's predictive power.
+ - Model Evaluation: Continuously monitor and evaluate the model's performance on new data and iterate on improvements as needed.
+Regularly updating and retraining the model with fresh data can help ensure its relevance and effectiveness over time.

+# For Further Information:
+- aashrafareesh1998@gmail.com